pixelate/resonate-flixel-workshop/README.md

 # Debugging

 You can display the development console at any time while playing by pressing the '~' or tilde key on your keyboard.
-(The key is next to the left Shift key, it might have a different symbol on it on international keyboards.)
+(The key is next to the left Shift key, it might have a different symbol on international keyboards.)

 ```
 FlxG.log("This is a test.");